-To be kept up-to-date join:
+To be kept up to date join:

-Creative Coaching – 3rd July
+Creative Coaching: 3rd July

-I want to share a few moments from across the 2 days that I thought were really key for me to share on return to office to write this blog.
+I want to share a few moments from across the two days that I thought were really key for me to share on return to office to write this blog.
 The first learning is today’s blog.

 We want to develop coaches who are Confident, Independent & Reflective.
 If we can coach in this manner we can inspire a more active population and reap the benefits that come from being active.